Pyrex: History

 Borosilicate glass was first made by German chemist and glass technologist Otto Schott, founder of Schott AG in 1893, 22 years before Corning produced the Pyrex brand.
 Schott AG sells the product under the name "Duran".

 In 1908, Eugene Sullivan, director of research at Corning Glass Works, developed Nonex, a borosilicate low-expansion glass, to reduce breakage in shock-resistant lantern globes and battery jars.
 Sullivan had learned about Schott's borosilicate glass as a doctoral student in Leipzig, Germany.
 Jesse Littleton of Corning discovered the cooking potential of borosilicate glass by giving his wife Bessie Littleton a casserole dish made from a cut-down Nonex battery jar.
 Corning removed the lead from Nonex and developed it as a consumer product.
 Pyrex made its public debut in 1915 during World War I, positioned as an American-produced alternative to Duran.

 A Corning executive gave the following account of the etymology of the name "Pyrex":

-Corning purchased the Macbeth-Evans Glass company in 1936 and their Charleroi, PA plant was used to produce Pyrex opal ware bowls and bakeware made of tempered soda-lime glass.
+Corning purchased the Macbeth-Evans Glass Company in 1936 and their Charleroi, PA plant was used to produce Pyrex opal ware bowls and bakeware made of tempered soda–lime glass.
 In 1958 an internal design department was started by John B. Ward.
 He redesigned the Pyrex ovenware and Flameware.
 Over the years, designers such as Penny Sparke, Betty Baugh, Smart Design, TEAMS Design, and others have contributed to the design of the line.

 Corning divested itself of the Corning Consumer Products Company (now known as Corelle Brands) in 1998 and production of consumer Pyrex products went with it.
 Its previous licensing of the name to Newell Cookware Europe remained in effect.

 France-based cookware maker Arc International acquired Newell's European business in early 2006 to own rights to the brand in Europe, the Middle East and Africa.
-In 2007, Arc closed the Pyrex soda-lime factory in Sunderland moving all European production to France.
+In 2007, Arc closed the Pyrex soda–lime factory in Sunderland, UK moving all European production to France.
 The Sunderland factory had first started making Pyrex in 1922.

 In 2014, Arc International sold off its Arc International Cookware division which operated the Pyrex business to Aurora Capital for its Resurgence Fund II.
 The division was renamed the International Cookware group.
 London-based private equity firm Kartesia purchased International Cookware in 2020.

 In 2021, Pyrex rival Duralex was acquired by International Cookware group for €3.5 million (US$4.2m).

+In March 2019, Corelle Brands, the makers of Pyrex in the United States, merged with Instant Brands, the makers of the Instant Pot.
+On June 12, 2023, Instant Brands filed for Chapter 11 bankruptcy after high interest rates and waning access to credit hit its cash position and made its debts unsustainable.
+The company emerged from bankruptcy on February 27, 2024 under the previous Corelle Brands moniker, after having sold off its appliance business ("Instant" branded products).